Jc-alt logo

 currComplementSearch = target - numbers[i]

-# time complexity: binarySearch O(log n) for each iteration O(n), leading to O(n log n)
+# tc: binarySearch O(log n) for n numbers O(n), O(n log n)

 left, right = i + 1, len(numbers) - 1

-# BinarySearch
+# BinarySearch Pattern (1)

 while left <= right:

-# middle element
+# grab middle element

 midIndex = (left + right) // 2